School of Medicine

 Instructor, Biomedical Data Science

 BioHelio Costa, PhD, is a medical geneticist with a background in genomics, molecular biology, oncology, and bioinformatics.
-He is currently an Instructor within the department of pathology at Stanford Medical School where his research focuses on clinical diagnostics assay development using next-generation DNA and RNA sequencing.
+He is currently an Instructor within the Departments of Pathology and Biomedical Data Science at Stanford Medical School where his research focuses on clinical diagnostics assay development using next-generation DNA and RNA sequencing.
 He is also an Attending Medical Geneticist, and Assistant Lab Director of the molecular genetic pathology laboratory for Stanford Health Care.
 Dr. Costa received his BS in Genetics from University of California, Davis, his PhD in Genetics from Stanford University School of Medicine, and his ABMGG Clinical Molecular Genetics and Genomics fellowship training from Stanford University School of Medicine.

 Mark R. Cullen, MD